StatsGary/MLDataR/README.md

 ## Closing remarks

 It has been fun putting this package together and I hope you find it useful.
 If you find any issues using the package, please raise a git hub ticket and I will address it as soon as possible.
+Thanks and I hope you enjoy using it.